thephpleague/csv/docs/7.0/converting.md

 Use the `toHTML` method to convert the CSV data into an HTML table.
-This method accepts an optional argument `$classname` to help you customize the table rendering, by defaut the classname given to the table is `table-csv-data`.
+This method accepts an optional argument `$classname` to help you customize the table rendering, by default the classname given to the table is `table-csv-data`.

 ~~~php
 <?php